-I am a Ph.D. student in Computer Science at Carnegie Mellon University advised by Prof. Christos Faloutsos.
+Hi there!
+I’m a Ph.D. student in Computer Science at Carnegie Mellon University advised by Prof. Christos Faloutsos.
 My work is supported by the NSF GRFP.
-I’m focused on providing interpretable algorithms and interfaces for fighting human trafficking online.
+My work is in the intersection of data mining and visualization for social good projects.
+More specifically, I’ve worked on finding human sex trafficking online and reducing entry into homelessness through better distribution of rental assistance.
 You can find my CV here.

 Ph.D. in Computer Science, 2019 - Present

 B.S. in Computing and Applied Mathematics, 2014 - 2018

 My first-author paper TrafficVis, on visualization for anti-human trafficking, got the best paper honorable mention award at IEEE VIS 2022.
 See you in Oklahoma City!

 My work is now funded by the NSF GRFP!